 Collective Worship is central to the life of our school.
-It offers pupils and others in our school an opportunity to reflect on values and issues in the context our Christian vision and ethos.
+It offers pupils and others in our school an opportunity to reflect on values and issues in the context our Christian vision.

 'School worship' is an expression of our vision and shapes our approach to others and to what we do in school.

 Our collective worship provides pupils and staff the opportunity to:

 - Christian seasons and festivals;

 - Grow in understanding of and participation in prayer;

 - Create a reflective approach to life including the exploration of deep questions

 - Develop as a community centred on our clear and distinctive Christian vision